 Corrections to the transcript should be confined to grammar, statements wrongly attributed and words which have been incorrectly transcribed.
 Witnesses also receive a final corrected transcript at a later stage.

 The Parliamentary Standing Committee on Public Works is constituted by the Public Works Committee Act 1969.
-The Committee conducts inquiries into matters referred to it by the House of Representatives or a Minister of the Commonwealth Government.
+The Committee conducts inquiries into matters referred to it by either House of the Parliament or the Governor-General pursuant to the provisions of s18 of the Public Works Committee Act 1969.

 UPDATED - PWC Procedure Manual - 18 March 2021